PurdueECE264/2019FallProblems/Part1/HW01Linux/README.md

 It is possible that an extension is given to the entire class, not a specific person.

-The instructor reserves the right to reject any request of extension.
+The instructors reserve the right to reject any request of extension.
 Students have the right to request to the department, the college, or the university to examine the instructor's decision.

 FAIRNESS
 ========

-Before you ask the instructor for any special treatment, please ask yourself the following question:
+Before you ask the instructors for any special treatment, please ask yourself the following question:

-*"If the instructor does this to another student but not me, would it be fair?"*
+*"If the instructors do this to another student but not me, would it be fair?"*

 If the answer is no, then do not ask.